 is an assistance and referral program that offers resources and compassion to anyone with an addiction.
 We have a variety of support mechanisms in place which are intended provide guidance to addicts and open pathways away from addictive behaviors.

 is a program dedicated to assisting ex-offenders re-enter our community successfully, thereby reducing the rate of recidivism in Columbia and Montour County prisons.
 By offering a mentoring program to inmates (both before and after their release), we believe we can provide help and hope to people at a critical crossroad of their life.
 Mentoring includes helping develop self-worth, self-esteem, a positive work ethic and responsible daily living.

 offers encouragement and hope through spiritual counseling to those who are lost and disconnected.
 Daniel’s Prayer team listens to concerns and prays, upon request, for clients and their circumstances.
 Spiritual resources such as the Bible and other written devotionals are provided to help guide clients in their daily spiritual life.

 is a program that provides educational referrals and training assistance to individuals who need specific information at pivotal points in their lives.
-The “right” training at the right time can help land a job, avoid a family crisis, and build a solid foundation toward a better future.
+The “right” training at the right time can help land a job, avoid a family crisis, and build a solid foundation toward a better future. sign up

 is a program activated only in case of widespread disaster throughout Columbia and Montour Counties.
 AGAPE houses the Columbia County Volunteer Agencies Active in Disaster (CCVOAD), and works in conjunction with FEMA, PEMA, and other local disaster relief agencies.
 We serve as a hub unit for Mission Central disaster kits and materials.